AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/manage-wf-notifications-approval-requests-ms-teams.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

-## Prerequisites for Receiving Workfront Notifications in Microsoft Teams
+## Prerequisites for Receiving [!DNL Workfront] Notifications in [!DNL Microsoft Teams]

-You can receive Workfront notifications in Microsoft Teams if the following conditions are met:
+You can receive [!DNL Workfront] notifications in [!DNL Microsoft Teams] if the following conditions are met:

-* A team owner has installed and configured Workfront for Microsoft Teams for your team.
+* A team owner has installed and configured [!DNL Workfront for Microsoft Teams] for your team.
-* You are logged into Workfront from Microsoft Teams.
+* You are logged into [!DNL Workfront] from Microsoft Teams.
 * You have enabled instant notifications in Workfront.
 For information on enabling instant notifications, see [Activate or deactivate your own event notifications](../../workfront-basics/using-notifications/activate-or-deactivate-your-own-event-notifications.md).

 For information about installing Workfront for Microsoft Teams and logging in to Workfront from Microsoft Teams, see [Install Adobe Workfront for Microsoft Teams](../../workfront-integrations-and-apps/using-workfront-with-microsoft-teams/install-workfront-ms-teams.md).

-## Managing Workfront Notifications in Microsoft Teams
+## Managing [!DNL Workfront] Notifications in [!DNL Microsoft Teams]

-When the Workfront for Microsoft Teams app is installed, a Workfront chat channel is created in Microsoft Teams for every member of that team.
-When an certain action is performed in Workfront, you can configure the settings for Workfront for Microsoft Teams to receive notifications about that action in the Workfront chat channel of Microsoft Teams.
+When the [!DNL Workfront for Microsoft Teams] app is installed, a [!DNL Workfront] chat channel is created in [!DNL Microsoft] Teams for every member of that team.
+When an certain action is performed in [!DNL Workfront], you can configure the settings for [!DNL Workfront] for Microsoft Teams to receive notifications about that action in the [!DNL Workfront] chat channel of Microsoft Teams.

-Consider the following when working with Workfront notifications from Microsoft Teams:
+Consider the following when working with [!DNL Workfront] notifications from [!DNL Microsoft] Teams:

-* You cannot receive all, but only a select number of Workfront notifications in Microsoft Teams.
+* You cannot receive all, but only a select number of [!DNL Workfront] notifications in Microsoft Teams.
-* All notifications you receive from Workfront appear in the Workfront bot chat channel.
+* All notifications you receive from [!DNL Workfront] appear in the [!DNL Workfront] bot chat channel.

    For information on installing the Workfront bot channel, see the [Logging in to Workfront from Microsoft Teams](../../workfront-integrations-and-apps/using-workfront-with-microsoft-teams/install-workfront-ms-teams.md#logging-in-to-workfront) section in [Installing Workfront for Microsoft Teams](../../workfront-integrations-and-apps/using-workfront-with-microsoft-teams/install-workfront-ms-teams.md) article.

-* There can be up to a 5 minute delay between the time when an update is made in Workfront and when you receive the notification about it in Microsoft Teams.
+* There can be up to a 5 minute delay between the time when an update is made in [!DNL Workfront] and when you receive the notification about it in Microsoft Teams.
-* For each Microsoft Teams notification, you also receive an email notification.
+* For each [!DNL Microsoft Teams] notification, you also receive an email notification.

-To manage the Workfront notifications that you can receive in Microsoft Teams:
+To manage the [!DNL Workfront] notifications that you can receive in [!DNL Microsoft] Teams:

 1. Click the **More added** apps icon on the left navigation bar in Microsoft Teams.

    ![](assets/ms-teams-more-added-apps-icon.png)

-1. Click Workfront in the list that appears.
+1. Click [!UICONTROL Workfront] in the list that appears.
 1. Select the **Settings** tab.

    ![](assets/ms-teams-settings-tab-350x552.png)